-This part of ISO 3506 specifies the mechanical properties of tapping screws made from austenitic, martensitic and ferritic grades of corrosion-resistant stainless steels when tested at an ambient temperature range of 15 °C to 25 °C. Properties vary between higher and lower temperatures.
+This part of ISO 3506 specifies the mechanical properties of tapping screws made of austenitic, martensitic and ferritic steel grades of corrosion-resistant stainless steels, when tested over an ambient temperature range of 10 °C to 35 °C. Properties vary at higher or lower temperatures.

-It applies to tapping screws with threads from ST2,2 up to and including ST8 in accordance with ISO 1478.
+It applies to tapping screws with threads from ST2,2 up to and including ST8, in accordance with ISO 1478.

-It does not apply to screws with special properties such as weldability.
+It does not apply to screws with special properties, such as weldability.